 Design and Features

-When it comes to the Honda CR-V and HR-V, design and features play a crucial role in setting these SUVs apart from one another.
+When it comes to the Honda CR-V and HR-V, and features play a crucial role in setting these SUVs apart from one another.
 Whether you’re looking for a sleek exterior, a spacious interior, or innovative technologies, both models have something unique to offer.

 Exterior Dimensions and Styling